2qx/awesome-bitcoin-cash/README.md

 ## CHIP Process

 Protocol changes, software standards and application specifications may be proposed by anyone.
-The recommended process for consensus building and conflict reduction is known as he Cash Improvement Proposal (CHIP) Process.
+The recommended process for consensus building and conflict reduction is known as the Cash Improvement Proposal (CHIP) Process.

 - [CHIP Guidelines](https://gitlab.com/ggriffith/cash-improvement-proposals/-/blob/master/CHIP-2020-11-CHIP-Guidelines.md)
 - [CHIPs: A more detailed process recommendation](https://gitlab.com/im_uname/cash-improvement-proposals/-/blob/master/CHIPs.md)
 - [CHIPs](https://bitcoincashresearch.org/c/chips/) - a dynamic list of proposed standards
-- [List of Known Cash Improvement Proposals (CHIPs)](https://bch.info/chips) - documents that record proposals to upgrade the Bitcoin Cash protocol, and their ongoing progress, both technical and consensus-building.
+- [List CHIPs](https://bch.info/chips) - documents that record proposals to upgrade the Bitcoin Cash protocol, and their ongoing progress, both technical and consensus-building.

 ### Upcoming consensus changes, May 2023: